aleph-im/aleph-js/docs/guide/README.md

 ### Data retrieval

-Data retrieval is simple, using ReST APIs on any API server.
+Data retrieval is simple, using REST APIs on any API server.
 There is a few helpers available in this library (depending on the requested data type).

 ### Data structures